-I apply my interest in social justice and philosophy to writing about charities, urban communities, British multiculturalism, underground music and issues affecting young people in London.
+I apply my interest in culture, social justice and philosophy to writing about charities, urban community, multiculturalism, underground music and issues affecting young people in London.

 My writing about has been featured in publications including The Guardian, BBC Stories and Pitchfork.
 I have appeared on multiple broadcast channels such as BBC Radio 4, BBC London News and ITV News.
 I have a bi-weekly online column for British GQ called All City, in which I report on youth culture and social politics in London.